Burial costs in Australia: a peaceful cemetery among gum trees at dawn

 Natural burial (sometimes called green burial or eco-burial) uses a biodegradable coffin or shroud, no embalming, and burial in a designated natural burial ground.
 No traditional headstone is used; grave markers are natural (a rock, a tree).

-Despite marketing claims about affordability, this range overlaps entirely with standard burial costs.
-The savings from a biodegradable coffin and no embalming are offset by the premium charged for natural burial ground sites, which are scarce.
+Despite marketing claims about affordability, this range overlaps substantially with standard burial costs.
+The savings from a biodegradable coffin and no embalming tend to be offset by the premium charged for natural burial ground sites, which are scarce.

 The burial vs cremation cost gap